|

 lightning, like a giant Palantír.

-is Hentmirë's boat!"
+is Hentmirë's ship!"

 "Hold on!" cried Captain Mutallu.